happyteamio/website/content/blog/how-to-build-karma-slack-bot-in-elixir.md

 Formatting
 --

 Time to implement a formatter which will turn karma representation into user-readable Slack messages.
-It will be shown as a list of nicks along with the score.
+It will be shown as a list of usernames along with the score.
 I decided that if there's a single user with the most points there will be a thumbs-up emoji next to the score.

 Put the tests for formatter in `test/elkarmo/formatter_test.exs`: